 - A punishment of not less than Rs 50,000 and up to Rs 2 lakh may be imposed.

 Every business must understand that once a trademark is registered, it gets the privilege to avail legal protection against trademark infringement under the Trademark Act of India.
-When a trademark infringement takes place, it can hamper the company’s growth.
+Indulging in trademark infringing can hamper the company’s growth.
 Most of the trademark infringement cases consider proof of prior use even if the trademark is not registered.

 Why Choose Incorp?

 Our expert team of professionals have the expertise and skills to guide you in any way possible, from protecting your brand to registering your Trademark.
-Whether you are the plaintiff or the defendant, Incorp can assist you in the following:
+Whether you are the plaintiff or the defendant, Incorp can assist you with legal advice in the following:

 - Registering your Trademark